Kombucha is a fermented tea that has been consumed for thousands of years.

-During this process, the bacteria and yeast form a mushroom-like blob on the surface, which is why kombucha is also known as "mushroom tea."
+During this process, bacteria and yeast form a mushroom-like film on the surface of the liquid.
+This is why kombucha is also known as "mushroom tea."

 A large amount of probiotic bacteria is also produced during fermentation (3).

-For this reason, adding probiotics foods like kombucha to your diet can improve your health in many ways.
+For this reason, adding probiotics foods like kombucha to your diet might improve your health in many ways.